dlops-io/model-deployment/README.md

-# Mushroom App: Model Deployment Demo
+# Cheese App: Model Deployment Demo

 In this tutorial we will deploy a model to Vertex AI:
 <img src="images/serverless-model-deployment.png"  width="800">